khan-ayanama/Course101-GIT/Notes/git-tut04.md

 # GIT Merge

-Go to the target folde in which branch you want to commit and then merge the branch you want to merge.
+Go to the target folder in which branch you want to commit and then merge the branch you want to merge.

 * If there has been a changes in different files then there will be no problem while merging.
 * If there has been a changes in same file in different files then conflicts should be resolve.